dereekb/dbx-components/NOTES.md

 By default, Firebase API calls have their body parsed by express.
 This occurs before it reaches our demo-api's onRequest express server.
 If you add in additional body parsers and handlers be sure to update the request appropriately.

 ### Firebase Emulator Hot Reloading
-Firebase's emulators only support hot reloading of rules.
+Firebase's emulators only support hot reloading of Firebase rules.

 To achieve hot reloading we use a combination of demo-api's `build-base` target along with the `entr` command, which watches for changes produced by `nx build-base demo-api`.

 Currently the emulators do not [shut down gracefully](https://github.com/firebase/firebase-tools/issues/3034) and/or communicate they have closed.
 We use the `./wait-for-ports.sh` script to shut these processes down within the docker container before attempting to restart the emulators.
 The script waits for about 5 seconds before hard-stopping the processes and waiting for the ports to be released.

 ### Deploying Firebase Functions